 Acupuncture is well known for its effectiveness in reducing most types of pain, including pain from sports-related injuries.
 Sports injuries are predominantly due to trauma or overuse.
-Trauma to these soft tissues, including ligaments, tendons and muscles are generally the result from falls, blows, sprains/strains, collisions, compressions crushing and disruptions of the healing processes due to inflammation.
+Trauma to these soft tissues, including ligaments, tendons, and muscles is generally the result of falls, blows, sprains/strains, collisions, compressions crushing, and disruptions of the healing processes due to inflammation.

 Due to its broad range of applications, acupuncture can be used during any of the phases of the injury healing process.
-Acupuncture and Oriental medicine may be used to help decrease swelling, spasms and inflammation in addition to assisting in pain management, increasing range of motion and promoting healing.
+Acupuncture and Chinese medicine may be used to help decrease swelling, spasms, and inflammation in addition to assisting in pain management, increasing range of motion, and promoting healing.

 The focus is not only to treat the injury but also to treat any underlying conditions that may predispose an individual to injuries.
 This is especially important when treating chronic or recurrent injuries that interfere with life activities or athletic performance.

-Some sports injuries commonly treated by acupuncture and Oriental medicine include:
+Some sports injuries commonly treated by acupuncture and Chinese medicine include: